COSC5557/pipeline-optimization-Brookluo/report.md

 The figure above shows the performance (convergence) of the three models with different pipelines in the tuning process.
 We can observe that all three models reach plateau near 20 - 40 iterations before dropping, which means all models have explored regions with higher accuracy and there is a good balance between exploration and exploitation.

+From three tables above, we can observe that the tuned random forest pipeline's performance is slightly worse than that of the default model-only pipeline.
+While the performance for the tuned gradient boosting and SVM pipelines are better than that of the default model-only pipelines.
+This indicates that the hyperparameter optimization process is effective for gradient boosting and SVM models but not for the random forest model.
+The is likely due to that many hyperparameters in random forest are correlating with each other.
+For example, in the random forest model, max_features and max_depth are correlated with each other.
+The default value for max_features is `sqrt`, which is already an optimal solution for many cases.
+Without considering the internal correlation between each hyperparameters, the HPO process might be less effective.
+The gradient boosting and SVM models have more independent hyperparameters, which makes the HPO process more effective and an improvement in the accuracy.